mikependon/RepoDB/RepoDb.Core/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb is an ORM that bridge the gaps between micro-ORMs and macro-ORMs.
-It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
+It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.

-Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
-As long as the database connection is open, the developers can do all the activities towards the database.
+It is the best alternative ORM to both Dapper and EntityFramework.

 ## Important Pages